Léon Brillouin: Career

 After receipt of his doctorate, Brillouin became the scientific secretary of the reorganized Journal de Physique et le Radium.
 In 1932, he became associate director of the physics laboratories at the Collège de France.
 In 1926, Gregor Wentzel, Hendrik Kramers, and Brillouin independently developed what is known as the Wentzel–Kramers–Brillouin approximation, also known as the WKB method, classical approach, and phase integral method.
 In 1928, after the Institut Henri Poincaré was established, he was appointed as professor to the Chair for Theoretical Physics.
 During his work on the propagation of electron waves in a crystal lattice, he introduced the concept of Brillouin zones in 1930.
 Quantum mechanical perturbations techniques by Brillouin and by Eugene Wigner resulted in what is known as the Brillouin–Wigner formula.

 Since Brillouin's study with Sommerfeld, he was interested and did pioneering work in the diffraction of electromagnetic radiation in a dispersive media.
 As a specialist in radio wave propagation, Brillouin was appointed director general of the French state-run agency, Radiodiffusion Nationale about a month before war with Germany, August 1939.
 In May 1940, upon the collapse of France, as part of the government, he retired to Vichy.
 Six months later, he resigned and went to the United States.

 Until 1942, Brillouin was a visiting professor at the University of Wisconsin–Madison, and then he was a professor at Brown University, in Providence, Rhode Island, until 1943.
 For the next two years, he was a research scientist with the National Defense Research Committee at Columbia University, working in the field of radar.
 From 1947 to 1949, he was professor of applied mathematics at Harvard University.
 During the period 1952 to 1954, he was with IBM Corporation in Poughkeepsie, New York, as well as a staff member of the IBM Watson Laboratory at Columbia University.
 In 1954, he became an adjunct professor at Columbia University.
 From 1957, he was founding editor of Information and Control, and served as one of its three, later four editors until 1966.
 He lived in New York City until he died in 1969.
 His wife Marcelle died in 1986.

 Brillouin was a founder of modern solid state physics for which he discovered, among other things, Brillouin zones.
-He applied information theory to physics and the design of computers and coined the concept of negentropy to demonstrate the similarity between entropy and information.
+He applied information theory to physics and the design of computers and coined the term negentropy, shortening Schrödinger's phrase negative entropy, and used the concept to demonstrate the formal similarity between thermodynamic entropy and information.

 Brillouin offered a solution to the problem of Maxwell's demon.
 In his book, Relativity Reexamined, he called for a "painful and complete re-appraisal" of relativity theory which "is now absolutely necessary."